Definition Of Somatization And How It Impacts Health

 Increasing worry and anxiety

-High levels of anxiety about your condition is one of the symptoms of Somatic symptom disorder.
+High levels of anxiety about your condition are one of the symptoms of Somatic symptom disorder.
 As you focus on your physical health, you may become even more anxious and worried about your medical condition.
 You may start to feel like your symptoms will last forever, which may lead to increased anxiety.
 Without treatment for your anxious feelings and SSD, your symptoms may continue to increase over time and possibly result in an anxiety disorder.

 Increasing depression

 Depression is a complex mental illness with many possible causes, including stressful changes or life events.
 You may have had depressive symptoms prior to SSD, or the physical symptoms and stress caused by SSD may lead to depressive symptoms, as dealing with health complaints can be a stressful event.
-However, there is treatment for depression, so it’s important to tell your symptoms with your doctor.
+However, there is treatment for depression, so it’s important to tell your symptoms to your doctor.

 Social and relationship issues